Christchurch: Earthquakes and beyond, 2010–present

 On Saturday, 4 September 2010, a magnitude 7.1 earthquake struck Christchurch and the central Canterbury region at 4:35 am.
 With its hypocentre near Darfield, west of the city at a depth of 10 km, it caused widespread damage to the city and minor injuries, but no direct fatalities.
 This was followed by the Boxing Day earthquake a few months later, which occurred directly under the city centre and also caused widespread damage, but this was less severe.

 On Tuesday, 22 February 2011, an earthquake measuring magnitude 6.3 struck the city at 12:51 pm.
 Its hypocentre was located closer to the city, near Lyttelton, at a depth of 5 km.
 Although lower on the moment magnitude scale than the previous earthquake, the intensity and violence of the ground shaking was measured to be IX (Violent), among the strongest ever recorded globally in an urban area, which killed 185 people.
 On 13 June 2011 Christchurch was again rocked by two more large aftershocks.
 This resulted in more liquefaction and building damage, but no more lives were lost.

 There were further earthquakes on 23 December 2011; the first, of magnitude 5.8, 26 km north-east of the city at a shallow depth at 1:58 pm, followed by several aftershocks and another earthquake of magnitude 5.9 and similar location 80 minutes later.

 Many heritage buildings have been demolished since the earthquakes, and so have most of the city's high-rise buildings.
 Over 8,000 homes in the residential red zones—areas deemed infeasible to rebuild on due to land damage—were either demolished or relocated.
 Several churches have also been demolished.
 The temporary replacement of Christ Church Cathedral, known as Cardboard Cathedral, opened in August 2013.
 Repair work of Christ Church Cathedral has been on hold since 2024.

 A view of the 2017 Port Hills fires, in Cashmere, on 15 February.

 On 13 February 2017, two bush fires started on the Port Hills.
 These later merged and the single large wildfire extended down both sides of the Port Hill almost reaching Governors Bay in the south-west.
 Eleven houses were destroyed by fire and over 2076 ha of land was burned.

-On 15 March 2019, fifty-one people were killed in a mass shooting targeting two mosques.
-Just days after the attacks the live-streamed footage became classified as objectionable by the Chief Censor, making the footage illegal to possess and distribute within New Zealand.
+On 15 March 2019, fifty-one people were killed in a partially livestreamed mass shooting targeting two mosques.
+Just days after the attacks, the live-streamed footage became classified as objectionable by the Chief Censor, making the footage illegal to possess and distribute within New Zealand.
 On 2 June 2020, the attacker pleaded guilty to multiple charges of murder, attempted murder, and terrorism.
 On 27 August, he was sentenced to life in prison without the chance of parole, the first time such a sentence was handed down in New Zealand.

 In 2024, a second fire on the Port Hills burned 700 hectare.
 The fire was also started under similarly suspicious circumstances.
-Lessons from the 2017 fire contributed to a more effective emergency response, and the fire was more quickly contained.
+Lessons from the 2017 fire contributed to a more effective emergency response.